 - Speak relevantly and reflexively to issues of research ethics, design, and methodology.

 Cultural Anthropology is not currently accepting proposals for special issues or book reviews.
+All submission-related inquiries should be directed to the incoming editorial team.

 Submitting a Manuscript